rramiachraf/dumb/README.md

 The default port is 5555, you can use other ports by setting the `PORT` environment variable.

 ## Public Instances
 As of now, I still haven't got the time to make a public instance and maintain it for people to use at large.
-For anyone interested in this task feel free to do so and don't forget to create a pull request so I can include your instance here for people to use 😊.
+For anyone interested in this task feel free to do so and don't forget to create a pull request so I can include your instance here.

 ## Contributing
-Contributions are always welcome.
+Contributions are welcome.

 ## License
 [MIT](https://github.com/rramiachraf/dumb/blob/main/LICENCE)